 - RAM for frame buffer (typically external).

-- External Flash for images: If your board has a non-memory mapped flash, please see this article.
+- External Flash for images: If your board has a non-memory mapped flash, please see the article Non-memory mapped external flash (e.g. NAND).

 - Touchcontroller: As we’ll see shortly, the TouchGFX configuration requires a Touch controller driver to instantiate its

 HAL.
-Please see this article for specific details on changing and creating touch controllers.
+Please see the article Changing to a different touch controller for specific details on changing and creating touch controllers.

 The first thing we’ll do when configuring TouchGFX is to instantiate and configure the